UmarUMahmood/ow-match-thread-generator/README.md

     python3 main.py
     ```

-    Follow the prompts to enter a match URL and generate the post-match discussion summary.

 2. **Copy/Paste the output:**

-    After running the script, copy the output from the terminal and paste it in your reddit post/comment.
+    After running the script, copy the output from the generated .md file and paste it in your reddit post/comment.
     The first line is your title and the rest is the body of the post.